CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 For general Syllabus feedback and help you can post in [cyf-syllabus](https://codeyourfuture.slack.com/archives/C012UUW69S8)

+## Students Prior Knowledge

+To get to this point in the course students will already have learn the basics of HTML/CSS by learning course [this](https://www.freecodecamp.org/learn/responsive-web-design/) from KhanAcademy.

+This means that this lesson is a level-settings.recap lesson to make sure that all of our students are at the same point.

+If it is obvious that your students already understand the concepts that you are covering, you are encouraged to move quickly through the content.

 ## Overview

 This outline provides tips to help mentors guide trainees to the best answers or outcomes for the lesson topics and exercises.